sarapieri0/Bachelor-thesis-project/README.md

 # Bachelor-thesis-project

-Repository dedicated to the collection of macros used for the bachelor thesis project analysis.
+This repository contains a collection of macros used for the analysis performed in my bachelor thesis project, in the context of Monte Carlo generated Vector Boson Scattering events in semi-leptonic channel.